 Greetings.
 I am a professor of philosophy at Brooklyn College of The City University of New York.
 Here is my Amazon author’s page; I have written books on the politics of technology, the legal theory of artificial intelligence, military aviation history (my latest book in this genre has just been released), and cricket.
 This interview with 3AM Magazine provides some background on my work.
 (I began my academic career as a logician; this post explains why I am no longer one.)

-I have contributed articles to The Los Angeles Review of Books, The Nation, Jacobin, The Washington Spectator, and Outlook and Open magazines.
+I have contributed articles to Aeon, The Los Angeles Review of Books, The Nation, Jacobin, The Washington Spectator, and Outlook and Open magazines.
 A link to these writings can be found–besides through the links above–in the Miscellaneous Writings page.
-I blog on cricket (the game, not the animal, or the cartoon character), at ESPNcricinfo, at The Cordon.
+I used to blog on the sport of cricket at ESPNcricinfo, at The Cordon.
 Since September 2017, I have been writing longform essays every four weeks or so as a guest columnist at Three Quarks Daily.